kubernetes-incubator/spartakus/README.md

 Reports include a user-provided cluster identifier (we recommend a random UUID), the version strings of your kubernetes master, and some information about each node in the cluster, including OS version, kubelet version, docker version, and CPU and memory capacity.
+Total number of namespaces in a k8's cluster.
+Average number of pods, jobs, services, deployments and average lifetime per namespace.

 To repeat from above: THIS DOES NOT REPORT ANY PERSONAL INFORMATION.
 Anything that might be identifying, including things like IP addresses, container